Labor rights in American meatpacking industry

 Labor rights in the American meatpacking industry are largely regulated by the National Labor Relations Board (NLRB), which regulates union organization.
-The Occupational Safety and Health Administration regulates the safety and health conditions applicable to workers in the American meat packing industry.
+The Occupational Safety and Health Administration (OSHA) regulates the safety and health conditions applicable to workers in the American meat packing industry.
 According to scholars of the American meat packing industry, despite federal regulation through OSHA and industry oversight, workers in meat production plants have little agency and inadequate protections.
 Workers in the industry perform difficult jobs in dangerous conditions, and are at significant risk for physical and psychological harm.
 In addition to high rates of injury, workers are at risk of losing their jobs when they are injured or for attempting to organize and bargain collectively.
 Several studies of the industry have found immigrant workers—"an increasing percentage of the workforce in the industry."

 Characteristics of the American meat production industry

 Within the meat production industry, "meatpacking" is defined as "all manufacturing of meat products including the processing of animals."
 This includes production of beef, pork, poultry, and fish.
 The scope of the American meat production industry is large; it slaughters and processes over 10 billion animals per year.